 Accepted articles are published immediately after copy editing and proof reading.
 Published articles are collected in five annual issues.
 An e-mail alert is sent after appearance of each issue to readers who have subscribed the alert.

 6 Article processing charges (APC)

 As a golden open access journal, Silva Fennica does not collect any payments from readers and libraries.
 Thus, our sources of income are the support from the members of the publishing society, the Finnish Society of Forest Science, and from the Finnish Ministry of Education and Culture.
 These sources cover about 60 % of the publishing costs.
 The rest is covered by article processing charges (APC) on published articles.
 Setting fair APCs requires consideration of several costs within the publishing process.
 As a non-profit publisher, we work for setting APCs that cover our costs but do not produce profit at the expense of the authors.

 Silva Fennica collects an APC of 800 € on each published article.
 The APC is to be paid after acceptance of the final manuscript version but before publication.
 Payment options will be credit card and bank transfer.
 In case of a bank transfer outside the European Union, the payer must pay all bank fees.

 During the submission process, the authors will be asked to commit to publish the contribution in Silva Fennica if it is accepted for publication after the peer-review.

 The APC will be waived in the following cases:

 - Both the first and corresponding author work in a research organisation based in a low or lower middle-income country.
 World Bank classification on the day of submission will be applied.
 The waiver concerns only these countries’ own research organisations and, thus, international organisations working in the waiver countries (e.g. members of CGIAR) are not eligible for the waiver.

 - Full members of the Finnish Society of Forest Science with membership payments on date may publish one free arcticle per year as the first author.
-Members should consult the Managing Editor for information on the member waiver programme.
+Members should consult the Managing Editor for more information on the member waiver programme.